atk14/Atk14/README.md

 [![Build Status](https://travis-ci.org/atk14/Atk14.svg?branch=master)](https://travis-ci.org/atk14/Atk14)

-ATK14 is a framework helping to build websites of any kind.
+ATK14 is a server-side web application framework helping to build websites of any kind.

+ATK14 is a classy MVC framework.

+ATK14 emphasizes Convention over Configuration principle.

 If one dares to dip into ATK14, she or he gains:

 * funny modelling, templating and controlling
 * awesome form validations
-* testing tools
 * database schema migrations
+* easy testing setup with automation and fixtures support
 * perfect headaches
 * big-boy-like feeling